mustafaghali/malaria_outbreaks_prediction/README.md

 classifcation and compared the performance of those models to select the most accurate one for our work. <br />
 We also tried predictions on the location of the possible next outbreak given the time and species types with two diferent approaches:<br />
+* Latitude and longitude regression task <br />
+* countrybased classifcation
-Latitude and longitude regression task and countrybased classifcation using MLP with residual connections using Pytorch framework.<br />
+using MLP with residual connections using Pytorch framework.<br />
 ![network architecure](https://github.com/mustafaghali/malaria_outbreaks_prediction/blob/master/modeling/Net-Dark.png)